 A new drug application was filed by Akebia Therapeutics with the FDA for vadadustat, a drug to treat anemia in adult patients not on dialysis and those that are dialysis-dependent.
 The FDA's review of data from its non-dialysis and dialysis trials over the next 60 days will establish if the NDA is acceptable for review, according to Akebia CEO John Butler.

-A Clinical Research Study for Adults with FSGS We are looking for adults of African or Caribbean descent with the APOL1 gene variation and biopsy-confirmed FSGS to participate.
+A Clinical Research Study for Adults with FSGS We are looking for adults of African, Caribbean, or Latin American descent with a type of biopsy-confirmed kidney disease called Focal Segmental Glomerulosclerosis (FSGS) to participate.
 The purpose of this study is to evaluate the safety and effectiveness of an investigational medication in individuals with APOL1-dependent FSGS.
 Learn more about this study

 The American Kidney Fund (AKF) fights kidney disease on all fronts.
 Through programs of prevention, early detection, financial support, disease management, clinical research, innovation and advocacy, no nonprofit kidney organization impacts more lives than AKF.
 AKF is one of the nation’s highest-rated nonprofits and spends 97 cents of every donated dollar on programs.
 Visit KidneyFund.org, or connect with AKF on Facebook, Twitter , Instagram and LinkedIn.

 AKF provides this news roundup as a service to the kidney community.
 The news reported in KidneyPro SmartBrief is not necessarily endorsed by the American Kidney Fund.